Fifteen countries were represented by women journalists and media educators.

 Female journalists, for example, have many negative experiences with online expression and this is one of the reasons for the Workshop on Teaching Gender in Journalism and Media Studies was organised in Indonesia.

-Fifteen countries were represented by women journalists and media educators.
-Four IAWRT members were invited to participate in the 3 day long workshop in Jakarta on teaching gender in journalism and media studies. held at Depok, Indonesia, in the Margo Hotel October 28-29.
+Four IAWRT members were invited to participate in the 3 day long workshop in Jakarta on teaching gender in journalism and media studies, held at Depok, Indonesia, in the Margo Hotel October 28-29.

 The opening remarks were delivered by Nina Armando, Chair of the Communication Department, Faculty of Social and Political Sciences, Universitas Indonesia, Elisabeth Eide of Journalism and Media International Center (JMIC) of Oslo Metropolitan University, and Arie Setiabudi Soesilo, Dean of Faculty of Social and Political Science, Universitas Indonesia.